patel-himanshu/web-scraper/Beautiful_Soup_Scrapers/README.md

 # Beautiful Soup

 Beautiful Soup is a Python library for getting data out of HTML, XML, and other markup languages.
 It is a data parser.
 Beautiful Soup helps you pull particular content from a webpage, remove the HTML markup, and save the information.
 It is a tool for web scraping that helps you clean up and parse the documents you have pulled down from the web.
+It is good for scrapping sites which have simpler, static, less-JavaScript related complexities in a quick way.

 The 3 supported parsers for Beautiful Soup are:
 1. **html.parser**